-Fiscal year ending April 30, 2017 \$ 2,468

-Fiscal year ending April 30, 2018 9,872

-Fiscal year ending April 30, 2019 1,412
+Fiscal year ending April 30, 2018 \$ 7,404 Fiscal year ending April 30, 2019 1,412

-Notes to the Condensed Consolidated Interim Financial Statements January 31, 2017 (Unaudited - prepared by management) (Expressed in Canadian Dollars)
+Notes to the Condensed Consolidated Interim Financial Statements July 31, 2017 (Unaudited - prepared by management) (Expressed in Canadian Dollars)

-9. COMMITMENTS (continued)
+8. COMMITMENTS (continued)

 During the 2010 and 2011 fiscal years, the Company completed a succession of flow-through share arrangements and renounced the expenditures to investors in accordance with Canadian income tax legislation.
 The Company was required to incur eligible Canadian exploration expenditures in order to ensure investors were eligible for the tax deductions.
 As at April 30, 2013 and 2014, the Company did not incur all the required expenditures and the investors are no longer eligible to receive certain tax deductions.
-Consequently, the flow-through share premium liability has been reduced to \$nil and the Company had recorded a provision of \$1,170,000 towards potential indemnification of tax liabilities to purchasers of the flow-through shares as at April 30, 2013.
-Interest of \$465,000 (April 30, 2016 - \$372,000) has been accrued on this balance to January 31, 2017.
+Consequently, the Company had recorded a provision of \$1,170,000 towards potential indemnification of tax liabilities to purchasers of the flow-through shares as at April 30, 2013.
+Interest of \$527,000 (April 30, 2017 - \$496,000) has been accrued on this balance to July 31, 2017.

-During the nine month period ended January 31, 2017, the Company raised \$238,000 in flow through funds which are required to be incurred on eligible exploration expenditures on the Quebec project.
-As at January 31, 2017, the Company has spent \$384 and has a commitment to spend the remaining \$237,616 prior to December 31, 2017.
+During the 2017 fiscal year, the Company raised \$238,000 in flow through funds which are required to be incurred on eligible exploration expenditures in Quebec.
+As at July 31, 2017, the Company had incurred \$60,862 in eligible exploration expenditures; as such, the Company has a commitment to spend the remaining \$177,138 in flow through funds.